richarvey/TheWellArchitectedGuideTo/content/en/docs/s3/Chapter1-OperationalExcellence/cli.md

 <span class=cost-off>Cost</span>
 <span class=sus-off>Sus</span>

 Let's start off by getting familiar with the AWS CLI.
-If you are using the AWS console as suggested in getting started this will be super simple.
+If you are using the AWS Web Terminal as suggested in getting started this will be super simple.
+Manipulating large numbers of files is much simpler via the CLI compared to using the console interface, the '''sync''' command is one example of this allowing you to easily copy a large number of files to or from an S3 bucket.

 Below are a few commands that are super useful:

 #### s3 make bucket
 Quickly create a bucket from the command line.
 If you don't specify --region the CLI will default to your default.